Best Horse Racing Betting Sites

 Here is a guide on some of the most popular markets that are used on a daily basis and how they work.

-A popular bet for races with odds on favorites.
+A popular bet for races with odds on favourites.
 The distance specials give you a chance to get much better odds on a horse by predicting the winning distance.

 You can also get prices on the winning distance of the race which takes out the trouble of picking the horse to do the winning for you.